bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 they are marked as disabled with the Seagate Central Web Management interface!!

-Here is a list of services I've manually disabled in order to ensure that they do not consume any resources on the Seagate Central.
+Here is a list of services that can be manually disabled in order to ensure that they do not consume any resources on the Seagate Central.

 Naturally you should not disable any services that you are currently using.

 The changes will take effect on the next reboot.

-## Obselete Services
+## Obsolete Services
 Some services on the Seagate Central are no longer functional.
 These should be removed as they are not providing any useful functionality.